Glossary of Terms

-Current or future room revenue versus the same-time of a previous time period.
+Current or future room revenue versus the same time of a previous time period.
 This can also extend to a comparison of room nights or ADR.

-Pick-up refers to the amount of bookings that were made over a certain period of time.
+Pick-up refers to the number of bookings that were made over a certain period of time.
 For example, some hotels run a daily pick-up to see how many bookings were made over the last 24 hours.
 Other properties may do this weekly or over a specific period of time to see what has changed in bookings.

-Property Management System – This is an application that hotels use that controls numerous things such as, check-in/out, folios, room status, guest requests, etc. The PMS can interface between other applications such as the Central Reservation System (CRS) or Revenue Management System (RMS).
+Property Management System – This is an application that hotels use that controls numerous things such as, check-in/out, folios, room status, guest requests, etc. The PMS can interface with other applications such as the Central Reservation System (CRS) or Revenue Management System (RMS).

-A predictive analysis encompasses a variety of statistical techniques from data mining, predictive modeling, and machine learning, that analyze current and historical facts to make predictions about future or otherwise unknown events.
+A predictive analysis encompasses a variety of statistical techniques from data mining, predictive modeling, and machine learning that analyze current and historical facts to make predictions about future or otherwise unknown events.

 REV is an abbreviation used to indicate the data you are viewing is revenue.

-REVMAX is a commonly used term for a Revenue Strategy meeting where you focus on maximizing your revenue.
+RevMAX is a commonly used term for a Revenue Strategy meeting where you focus on maximizing your revenue.

 Revenue per Available Room.
 A combination of paid occupancy percentage and average daily rate.
-The daily revenue of a hotel divided by the total number of available rooms at that hotel.
+The daily revenue of a hotel is divided by the total number of available rooms at that hotel.
 Daily hotel revenue / Total # of available rooms in hotel

 Revenue Management System is a system that analyzes a combination of competitor rates, historical rates/data, market dynamics, and inventory levels to predict demand and provide rate recommendations.